udaybhaskarkumar/Python-for-Beginners/README.md

 # Python-for-Beginners
 This repository is for beginners.
-Who are having passion towards learning python.
+Who has passion on python.

+For any further information/clarification please mail to udaybhaskarkumar@protonmail.com